VET Fees and Charges

 Fees are made up of three components and vary from course to course:

 - Tuition contribution

-Tuition contribution fees and general services fees are determined by the number of hours you are enrolled in the calendar year.
+Tuition contribution fees and student services fees are determined by the number of hours you are enrolled into in the calendar year.

-A large portion of the tuition is subsidized by the Victorian Government for eligible students.
+A portion of the tuition is subsidised by the Victorian Government for eligible students.

 There are different fees that apply to VET courses depending on your residency status, course of choice and government eligibility guidelines.

 - Free – as part of the Free TAFE for Priority courses initiative some courses may be available with no tuition fees from January 2019.
 Applicable to Victorian courses only.

 - Full fee – you will pay the full fee rate if you do not meet the eligibility criteria.

 Your eligibility for a Victorian government free or subsidised tuition fee is determined by your individual circumstances, such as how old you are, what level of education you have and the course you want to study.